jgromes/RadioLib/examples/LoRaWAN/LoRaWAN_Starter/notes.md

 ### The pinmap

-This is the connections between the MCU (ESP32/ATmega/SAMD) and the LoRa radio (SX1276/SX1262).
+This is the connection between the MCU (ESP32/ATmega/SAMD) and the LoRa radio (SX1276/SX1262).

 Prebuilt modules are easy - we can detect the board and setup the pinmap for you.
 These boards are: